nice-php/docs/templating/twig.md

 $app->run();
 ```

-Once the TwigExtension is registered with your Nice application, the following services will be available:
+Once the TemplatingExtension is registered with your Nice application, the following service will be available:

-* `twig` is an instance of `Twig_Environment`.
+* `templating` is your entry point to any templating engine.
 Use this service to render templates.

+  This service will automatically know to use Twig or another templating language depending on what file extension
+  the template has.
+Twig expects templates to end in `.twig`.

 The parameter `twig.template_dir` is also made available.
-Its value will be whatever you've passed into the
+Its value will be whatever was passed into
-constructor of your `TwigExtension` instance.
+the `template_dir` option in the constructor of your `TwigExtension` instance.

 Generating URLs